 Atlas 2020

-Our recorders have done an amazing job, recording hundreds of thousands of plants per year.
+Our recorders did an amazing job, recording hundreds of thousands of plants per year.

 New Year Plant Hunt